 Placing implants on top of the muscle is known as a sub-glandular breast augmentation, and the implant is inserted above the pectoralis muscle.
 So glandular breast augmentation is a good option for patients who desire a more lifted appearance to their breasts in addition to increased volume.
 Sub-glandular implant placement results in no need to wait until your implants drop into their desired position, and many patients remark that the appearance of their breasts is very natural after this type of breast augmentation.

-Breast implants placed under the muscle is the most common method of breast implant placement used today and is also known as the dual plane or submuscular approach.
-Dual-plane breast augmentation is often a very good choice for women who either have very little breast tissue or have a chest that is wider compared with other women and is most commonly used for women who are combining a breast augmentation with a breast lift procedure.
+Breast implants placed under the muscle are the most common method of breast implant placement used today and are also known as the dual plane or submuscular approach.
+Dual-plane breast augmentation is often a perfect choice for women who either have very little breast tissue or have a chest that is wider compared with other women, and is most commonly used for women who are combining a breast augmentation with a breast lift procedure.

-When you book your complimentary consultation with a specialist plastic surgeon, we will make sure to tell you about all the methods that we use in our breast augmentation procedures, and your surgeon will recommend the method that will give you the most natural-looking result after having assessed you thoroughly.
+When you book your complimentary consultation with a specialist plastic surgeon, we will ensure that you are informed about all the methods used in our breast augmentation procedures.
+Your surgeon will then recommend the method that will yield the most natural-looking result, having thoroughly assessed your individual needs.